mendix/docs/content/refguide/charts-configuration.md

 The Plotly series options as JSON.
 This options will only be used when the in the tab Advanced Mode is set to Advanced or Developer.

 ### Appearance
+The appearance settings are use to set dimension of the chart

 #### Width unit
-Percentage or Pixels
+The type of units which are used for the `Width` property: Percentage or Pixels

 #### Width
-The width of the chart in picsels or percentage based on the `Width unit` setting.
+The width of the chart in pixels or percentage based on the `Width unit` setting.

 #### Height unit
 'Percentage of width' is the aspect ratio, 'Pixels' is absolute.
 Warning: When using 'Percentage of parent' the parent container must have an absolute height, else nothing is displayed.